khmarbaise/testng-problem/README.md

     throw new SkipException("This requirement is not fulfilled.");
 }
 ```

-Do not forget to import the `SkipException` class.
-The result of this change is the following:
+If you run on the `failure` branch you can see the following:

 ```
 [INFO] --- maven-failsafe-plugin:2.19.1:integration-test (integration-test) @ testng-problem ---